If you are planning on manufacturing food, you will need a food business licence from Brisbane City Council.

 Apply by completing the Application for food business approvals online form.

-The food business licence roadmap consists of two stages.
+The food business licence roadmap (PDF - 61kb) consists of two stages.
 Stage 1 is a design assessment and Stage 2 is the food business licence assessment.

 Step 1: Design assessment